newbiedev0/DSpy_checkpost/README.md

-Uses Python (Pandas, SQLAlchemy, Streamlit) for streamlined operations. data_processor.py to clean and organise the data and app.py to run the dashboard using streamlit. overall detailed reports with barchart and search based on queries from the data to gain insights
+Uses Python (Pandas, SQLAlchemy, Streamlit) for streamlined operations. data_processor.py to clean and organise the data and app.py to run the dashboard using streamlit. overall detailed reports with barchart and search based on queries from the data to gain insights added search bar to search based on the possible categories.